safops/.github/profile/README.md

 ## Earthquakes
 We have previously listed the order and magnitude of the earthquake epicenters.
 The order has not changed, however there are some new epicenters just added.
 We will post each epicenter in the [the Sound and the Fury discussions](https://github.com/orgs/safops/discussions) just before it begins, along with the Creator's reason for it.

+### Epicenters
+The epicenters in order of appearance, additional epicenters may be added.
+Each will be announced in [the Sound and the Fury discussions](https://github.com/orgs/safops/discussions) prior to the quaking.
+* Orr Chapel - Sandy Hook (Maury county), TN
+* Mount Calvary Baptist Church - Lexington, KY
+* Nicholasville, KY
+* Hugheston, WV

 > [!IMPORTANT]
 > Timestamps can be modified and have been recently by the US government.
 We recommend reloading the discussion forums often so that you can see which had the epicenter listed first.